mosets/docs/pre-sales.md

 {question}Does Mosets Tree uses responsive web design?{/question}

 {answer}
-Starting from Mosets Tree 3.5, both the front and back-end interface of Mosets Tree is mobile ready.
-Mosets Tree makes use of Bootstrap v2 framework that is shipped with Joomla 3 to achieve this.
+Yes.
+Both the front and back-end interface of Mosets Tree is mobile ready.
+Mosets Tree uses of Bootstrap v5 framework that is shipped with Joomla 4 to achieve this.

-If your site template uses Bootstrap v2 and is mobile responsive, your site is ready to advantage of Mosets Tree's responsive web design.
+If your site template uses Bootstrap v5 and is mobile responsive, your site is ready to advantage of Mosets Tree's responsive web design.
 {/answer}

 {question}Can I use Mosets Tree with WordPress?{/question}